 Bayer West-Central Africa S.A. has applied requesting for authorisation of genetically modified maize (Zea mays) event MON 89034 with the OECD unique identifier MON-89Ø34-3 for direct use as food, feed or for processing in Ghana.

 The Maize Event MON89034 expresses the genes Cry1A.105 and Cry2Ab2 which encodes Cry1A.105 and Cry2Ab2 proteins that confer protection against certain lepidopteran pests such as European corn borer, fall armyworm, black cutworm, and the corn earworm.
-This Maize Event has been reviewed and approved for food, feed and/or cultivation use in many countries including Australia-New Zealand (Food), Brazil (Food, Feed and Environment), Canada (Food, Feed and Environment), US (Food, Feed and Environment) and Nigeria (Food, Feed and Processing).
+This Maize Event has been reviewed and approved for diverse uses (e.g., food, feed or for processing and/or cultivation) in several countries.

 2.0 Assessment Summary